News from the Science Team

 We hope that you will join us at CEH Wallingford on Saturday 26th November for BSBI's Annual Exhibition Meeting.
-You can find out more or make a booking here, or (for BSBI members) there is a booking form inside the latest issue of BSBI News.
+Everybody is welcome, whatever your botanical skill level and whether or not you are a member.
+You can find out more or make a booking here, or (for BSBI members) there is also a flyer and postal booking form inside the latest issue of BSBI News.

 BSBI Membership: Special Offer

 Have you been considering joining BSBI but haven't quite taken the plunge yet?
 Did you know that, if you sign up now for an annual subscription for 2017, your membership begins straight away!
 This offer runs from 1st October until the end of 2016 so the sooner you subscribe, the sooner you can start enjoying all the benefits of BSBI membership.
 Email our Membership Secretary to find out more or subscribe on-line here.
 If you're already a BSBI member, please spread the word about this special offer.

 New service launched

 CEH has just launched a new service for assessing the risk of the presence of Japanese Knotweed.
 This new service is based in large part on data collected by BSBI members.
 Find out more here.

 Markus Wagner (CEH) et al.: Cereal density and N-fertiliser effects on the flora and biodiversity value of arable headlands.
 More here.

 The latest issue of BSBI News has been published and was sent out to members last week.
 Please let us know if you didn't receive your print copy or if you would like to change any of your contact details.
 A pdf of the latest issue is available to members via the members-only area.
 Inside your mailing, members should also find the BSBI Annual Review for the year ending 31st March 2016; this is also available via our 'About Us' page.